HBCU Sports

 Sanders is replacing Karl Dorrell.
 Dorrell was in his third season with the Buffaloes, producing an 8-15 overall record and a 6-9 mark against Pac-12 opponents.
 CU went 1-11 overall this season.

-Sanders’ attraction to the CU brass, along with his ability to acquire the interest of top-level prep players to a small conference school, were identified as factors in the hire.
-Sanders quickly turned Jackson State into an FCS power while elevating its brand in the process that led to a Sports Illustrated cover and appearances on SportsCenter, 60 Minutes, Good Morning America and ESPN’s College GameDay.
+Sanders’ attraction to the CU brass and his ability to acquire the interest of top-level prep players’ interest in a small conference school were identified as factors in the hire.
+Sanders quickly turned Jackson State into an FCS power while elevating its brand, leading to a Sports Illustrated cover and appearances on SportsCenter, 60 Minutes, Good Morning America, and ESPN’s College GameDay.

-Under Sanders, the Tigers made HBCU recruiting history by receiving a commitment from Travis Hunter, the nation’s No. 1 high school football player in the country, in 2021.
+Under Sanders, the Tigers made HBCU recruiting history by receiving a commitment from Travis Hunter, the nation’s No. 1 high school football player, in 2021.

 Jackson State athletic director Ashley Robinson said he will move quickly to replace Sanders, considering both external and internal candidates.